cbrewster/gsoc2017/notes/test_failures.md

  - [ ] HTML parser must use the registry of window.document in a document created by `document.implementation.createHTMLDocument()`

 ### `reactions/Element.html`
- - [ ] slot on Element must enqueue an attributeChanged reaction when adding slot content attribute

- - [ ] slot on Element must enqueue an attributeChanged reaction when replacing an existing attribute

  - [ ] insertAdjacentHTML on Element must enqueue a connected reaction for a newly constructed custom element

  - [ ] insertAdjacentHTML on Element must enqueue a attributeChanged reaction for a newly constructed custom element